ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning

 Compared with the initiation pose predictor in Sec.~\ref{sec:alg:init-cond}, an important distinction is that we do not assume limited observability for the termination predictor during training.
-In principle, we would like to minimize the gap between training and execution.
-We opt to use ground-truth termination in training to reduce the risk of reward hacking. \caelan{This is too subtle and seems speculative.
-Do we have any results that corroborate this?}

-\textbf{Termination fine-tuning.} In reality, we do not have access to the actual ``ground-truth'' terminations.
-Instead, we use hand-crafted conditions with thresholds assigned by experience, which inevitably introduces inaccuracies.
-Here, we regard the biased termination conditions as a binary predictor that outputs 1 when the current state is deemed a termination and 0 otherwise.
+We opt to use a hand-crafted termination for skill RL training.
+This is because RL constantly updates the skill policy, which changes the state distribution for the termination predictor.
+This leads to out-of-distribution predictions that can be exploited by RL.

-For a binary predictor, two types of errors can occur: false positives, when a termination is predicted but the subtask is not completed, and false negatives, when a subtask is completed but the predictor fails to declare so.
-False negatives result in a stricter training condition for the RL agent, but ultimately have a limited impact on the performance if the fine-tuned policy can still reach a high success rate.
-However, false positives can lead to \emph{irrecoverable} states~(Fig~\ref{fig:fine-tune}) and can be exploited in RL training.
+\textbf{Termination fine-tuning.} A termination predictor can make two types of errors: false positives, where a termination is predicted but the subtask is not completed, and false negatives, where a subtask is completed but the predictor fails to declare so.
+False negatives result in a stricter training condition for the RL agent, but empirically have a limited impact on performance because the policy can still explore other states until the predictor produces a true positive.
+However, false positives can lead to \emph{irrecoverable} states~(App.
+Fig.~\ref{fig:fine-tune}c) and can be exploited by RL training.

-The termination prediction task can be formulated as an RL problem with a 0-1 action space and the task completion signal as reward.
-However, this formulation features extremely long horizons and sparse rewards since a decision needs to be made at every timestep.
-Alternatively, we can focus only on eliminating false positives. \caelan{Revisit this paragraph and make the points more clear} Doing so limits the operating space to states where the original predictor determines termination and effectively reduces the horizon due to the sparsity of such states.
-However, it also largely increases sample collection time, making RL training inefficient.
-Here, we look at a simplified solution described as follows.